How to Prepare for CMMC 2.0 Assessment and Certification

 Download the CMMC Preparation Study to learn insights from Department of Defense prime contractors and subcontractors.

-This report examines:
+This white paper examines:

 Additionally, this report provides correlations that serve as benchmarks to assist all contractors in the DIB with their plans for CMMC certification.

-The U.S. Department of Defense recommends prime contractors and subcontractors in the Defense Industrial Base prepare for CMMC requirements in contracts now even though no organizations are yet accredited to conduct official certification assessments.
+Read MoreThe U.S. Department of Defense recommends prime contractors and subcontractors in the Defense Industrial Base prepare for CMMC requirements in contracts now even though no organizations are yet accredited to conduct official certification assessments.
 Additionally, companies that are moving quickly to demonstrate CMMC compliance may have a competitive advantage over those that aren't.
 Learn how you can begin preparing and differentiating your organization today.

-Read MoreAre you evaluating a move to Microsoft GCC or GCC High as you prepare for CMMC?
-Organizations of all sizes can use Apptega’s cybersecurity management platform to help implement and manage your CMMC program and prepare for certification.
-You can even use it to map your existing NIST 800-171 practices to your CMMC certification goals.
-This new standard may affect more than 300,000 organizations, so if you’re one of them, you’ll want to have access to great tools that can help you develop your framework, instantly assess your readiness, identify gaps and weaknesses, and mature your program over time.
-Check out this post to learn more about how Apptega can help you be confident in your CMMC compliance strategies and have clear insight into how you’re doing at any time.
+Read MoreOrganizations of all sizes can use Apptega’s cybersecurity management platform to help implement and manage your CMMC program and prepare for self-assessment or third-party certification.
+You can even use it to map your existing NIST 800-171 or NIST 800-172 practices to your CMMC certification goals.
+Learn how Apptega helps organizations with access to tools to help develop a framework, instantly assess your readiness, identify gaps and weaknesses, and mature your program over time.

 Watch NowIf you’re already using NIST 800-171 as part of your overall cybersecurity practices—or you’re thinking of adopting it—there’s good news.
 You can align your NIST strategies with CMMC practices.
 Check out this on-demand webinar to learn more about: The relationship between NIST 800-171 and CMMC; How to become CMMC-certified; and Challenges for companies facing compliance standards.